 Students may only sit exam if the following requirements are met:

 - A plenary presentation (appr.
-10 mins) of the above
+10 minutes) of the above.

 The purpose of the above is to ensure that students engage properly with the currciculum during the course, and share insights and reflections with each other.